Azure/ARO-RP/docs/deploy-development-rp.md

 # Deploy development RP

 ## Why to use it?
-This is the **preferred** method.
-Is a fast way to have your own local development RP setup, while also having a functional cluster.
+This is the **preferred** and fast way to have your own local development RP setup, while also having a functional cluster.
 It uses hacks scripts around a lot of the setup to make things easier to bootstrap and be more sensible for running off of your local laptop.

 - Check the specific use-case examples where [deploying full RP service](https://github.com/Azure/ARO-RP/blob/master/docs/deploy-full-rp-service-in-dev.md) can be a better match.